driesceuppens/Avrae_things/projects/paladin/glory/README.md

 - smite:
   To use the inspiring smite channel divinity.
 It can't distribute the temp hp.

+- legend:
+  To use the living legend capstone ability.
+Use -i to ignore counters and slot to use a spell slot.

  ## Not done yet.
 - Glorious defence